Compressed air school

 RECIPROCATING COMPRESSOR

-Available as direct or belt driven, oil-lubricated or oil-free, and single or two-stage.
+The electric motor can be direct or belt driven, oil-lubricated or oil-free, and single or two-stage.
 The piston pushes the air past the valve plate in the cylinder head where the actual compression (and most of the heat) occurs.

 THE SCREW COMPRESSOR